 How To Decide On An Asset Allocation

 There isn’t a one-size-fits-all solution to asset allocation.
+In fact there are dozens of categories to choose from.
 It depends on how long your savings horizon is, ie when you expect to start withdrawing money, as well as how much risk you feel comfortable with.
 In general, though, most financial advisors recommend having more stocks when your investment horizon is long and less stocks when you’re closer to the withdrawal date.